Show Boat

 Show Boat is a musical with music by Jerome Kern and book and lyrics by Oscar Hammerstein II.
 It is based on Edna Ferber's best-selling 1926 novel of the same name.
 The musical follows the lives of the performers, stagehands and dock workers on the Cotton Blossom, a Mississippi River show boat, over 40 years from 1887 to 1927.
 Its themes include racial prejudice and tragic, enduring love.
 The musical contributed such classic songs as "Ol' Man River", "Make Believe", and "Can't Help Lovin' Dat Man".

 The musical was first produced in 1927 by Florenz Ziegfeld.
 The premiere of Show Boat on Broadway was an important event in the history of American musical theatre.
 It "was a radical departure in musical storytelling, marrying spectacle with seriousness", compared with the trivial and unrealistic operettas, light musical comedies and "Follies"-type musical revues that defined Broadway in the 1890s and early 20th century.
-According to The Complete Book of Light Opera:

-Here we come to a completely new genre – the musical play as distinguished from musical comedy.
+According to The Complete Book of Light Opera:Here we come to a completely new genre – the musical play as distinguished from musical comedy.
 Now … the play was the thing, and everything else was subservient to that play.
 Now … came complete integration of song, humor and production numbers into a single and inextricable artistic entity.

 The quality of Show Boat was recognized immediately by critics, and it is frequently revived.
-Awards did not exist for Broadway shows in 1927, when the show premiered, or in 1932 when its first revival was staged.
+Awards did not exist for Broadway shows in 1927, when the show premiered, nor in 1932 when its first revival was staged.
 Late 20th-century revivals of Show Boat have won both the Tony Award for Best Revival of a Musical (1995) and the Laurence Olivier Award for Best Musical Revival (1991).

 Background

-In doing research for her proposed novel Show Boat, writer Edna Ferber spent five days on the James Adams Floating Palace Theatre in Bath, North Carolina, gathering material about a disappearing American entertainment venue, the river showboat.
-In a few weeks, she gained what she called a "treasure trove of show-boat material, human, touching, true".
-Ferber researched these American showboats for months prior to her stay on the Floating Palace Theatre.
-Jerome Kern was impressed by the novel and, hoping to adapt it as a musical, asked the critic Alexander Woollcott to introduce him to Ferber in October 1926.
-Woollcott introduced them that evening during the intermission of Kern's latest musical, Criss Cross.
+Ferber and her novel Show Boat

+In April 1926, Edna Ferber's fifth novel, Show Boat, began publication in a serialized version in the magazine Woman's Home Companion (WHC).
+The complete book was released in August 1926 by Doubleday, Page and Company before the magazine series finished the following September.
+The work was unusual content for a women's magazine of the period, with its inclusion of taboo subjects like infidelity, desertion, single motherhood, prostitution, gambling, and miscegenation.
+It was well received by both the public and the critics from the beginning, and the author received offers for film adaptations after the first two installments of the novel were published in WHC.
+It became a best-selling novel.